 Do not go ahead with CJI probe ex-parte, SC judge tells in-house panel

-New Delhi, May 06: In a letter to the three judge in-house committee of the Supreme Court probing sexual harassment allegations against Chief Justice of India, Ranjan Gogoi, Justice D Y Chandrachud has said that the inquiry should not proceed exx-parte.
+New Delhi, May 06: In a letter to the three judge in-house committee of the Supreme Court probing sexual harassment allegations against Chief Justice of India, Ranjan Gogoi, Justice D Y Chandrachud has said that the inquiry should not proceed ex-parte.

 The letter comes in the wake of the complainant opting out of the inquiry on April 30.
 Justice Chandrachud's letter comes in the wake of the panel deciding to go ahead with the inquiry despite the complainant opting out.

-In his letter the judge said that the credibility of the institution would suffer if the proceeded ion the absence of the complainant.
+In his letter the judge said that the credibility of the institution would suffer if they proceeded in the absence of the complainant.
 He also said that the complainant should be provided with a lawyer during the inquiry and this would do no harm.

 CJI Gogoi appears before panel probing sexual harassment charges against him